fikrifirat/portal-widget-wl/README.md

 ## Accessing the generator

-The generator requires several pieces of information to be passed either in json via HTTP POST or passed url encoded
+The generator requires several pieces of information to be passed either HTTP POST  (urlencoded form sumbission or json) or passed url encoded via HTTP GET

 Parameter | Meaning
 ----------|--------